gupta-ritik/Text-to-SQL/README.md

 ## Upload or select your own CSV dataset

 The frontend provides a **Dataset** panel.
 You can upload a new CSV or select a previously uploaded CSV.

+To upload a dataset locally:

+1. Open <http://localhost:3000> after the backend is ready.
+2. Click **Upload CSV** and choose a `.csv` file.
+3. Wait for the upload and **Indexing...** status to finish.
+4. Ask questions about the active dataset.

+Only CSV files are accepted.
+If the page shows `Failed to fetch`, check that the backend is running at <http://localhost:8000/health>, wait for startup indexing to finish, and refresh the frontend.

 Selecting a dataset automatically:
 1. Reads the CSV with Pandas.